 Rosary pupils will develop scientific knowledge and conceptual understanding of nature, processes and methods of science to help answer questions about the world around us.
 Pupils will build on their understanding year on year through practical investigation and application of their growing scientific knowledge, to prepare them for the implications of science, today and for the future.
 They will also recognise and appreciate the achievements of some of the most influential scientists.

 At the Rosary, science involves asking questions, probing for answers, conducting first-hand experiments and collecting data.
-We aim to engage the children in the investigative nature of science, so that it becomes a way of thinking and trying to understand the world around them, not just the memorisation of facts.
-In Key Stages 1 and 2, Science is currently taught discretely, following the new Science Curriculum
+We aim to engage the children in the investigative nature of science, so that it becomes a way of thinking and trying to understand the world around them.
+It is vital that the children are not just memorising facts.
+In Key Stages 1 and 2, science is taught both discretely and also incorporated into cross curricular lessons where appropriate.

 Key Stage 1

 Pupils observe, explore and ask questions about living things, materials and physical phenomena.
 They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas.
 They begin to evaluate evidence and consider whether tests or comparisons are fair.
 They use reference materials to find out more about scientific ideas.
 They share ideas and communicate them using scientific language, drawings, charts and tables, with the help of ICT, when appropriate.